msse-2021-bootcamp/lessons/_episodes/01-03-collaboration.md

 People you don't know very well shouldn't be listed as collaborators, but there are still ways for them to contribute improvements to your project.

 ### Protecting your main Branch
 If you choose to work with collaborators, there are still ways for you to protect your code.
 Click the "Branches" tab.
 You will see a heading which says "Branch protection rule".
 Adding the name of a branch here will make it a "protected branch" and the rules you choose in the section below will protect the branch (under the heading "protect matching branches").
 For example, you may want to choose to protect the `main` branch so that pull requests and reviews are required to change the branch.
 This way, your collaborators will not be able to push to the main branch, and must submit a `pull request` more on this later in order for their changes to be incorporated.
-You can read more about branch protection [here](https://help.github.com/en/enterprise/2.18/admin/developer-workflow/configuring-protected-branches-and-required-status-checks#enabling-a-protected-branch-for-a-repository).
+You can read more about [branch protection](https://help.github.com/en/enterprise/2.18/admin/developer-workflow/configuring-protected-branches-and-required-status-checks#enabling-a-protected-branch-for-a-repository).

 ### Pull Requests - Branch and Pull Request (PR)
 Protecting your main branch will require contributors to submit their changes through a process called a Pull Request.
 As the repository owner, you can also change the code through a pull request on GitHub.

 Previously, we discussed that all changes should take place on branches.
 This is still true, however, we are now going to incorporate those changes through a pull request on GitHub rather than through a merge.

 Create a new branch in your repository to make a small change.